diogodcarvalho/PlasmaTomoML/JET/README.md

 - `data/` contains scripts to download the bolometer measurements and correspondent reconstructions from JET database, will only work inside a JET cluster.
 The downloaded data files will be stored here.
 - `geom/` information about the JET vessel geometry and lines of sight of the kb5 bolomter system

-Further instructions on how to work with the code is given inside the `M/` and `NN/` directories depending on which method you pretend to apply
+Further instructions on how to work with the code is given inside the `M/` and `NN/` directories

 ## IMPORTANT - Accessing JET data